 - To foster links between sponsors and the wine industry.

 The Geelong Wine Show culminates in an Awards Presentation Dinner to present and showcase our trophy winners.
-This year’s event will be held at the picturesque RACV Torquay Resort perched over the stunning Torquay and Jan Juc beaches.
+This year’s event will be held at the local award winning Truffleduck in Fyansford.

 Enjoy a delicious menu featuring premium local ingredients, served alongside our trophy winning wines, with a guest presenter and award presentations throughout the evening.